normaluser/ppp/readme.md

 * Jsontools     (https://www.getlazarus.org/json/)  [and it's forks on github]
 * Lazarus / Freepascal
 * Pascal SDL2 Header files
-* Game data graphics, sounds and the fontfile can be downloaded at https://parallelrealities.itch.io/sdl2-tutorials
+* Game graphics, sounds and the fontfile can be downloaded at https://parallelrealities.itch.io/sdl2-tutorials

 a good installation guide for SDL2 and the SDL2-headerfiles can be found at:  https://www.freepascal-meets-sdl.net/